s0md3v/roop/README.md

   -v, --version         show program's version number and exit
 ```

 Looking for a CLI mode?
-Using the -s/--source argument will make the program in cli mode.
+Using the -s/--source argument will make the run program in cli mode.

 ## Credits
 - [henryruhs](https://github.com/henryruhs): for being an irreplaceable contributor to the project